Charles Mackerras: Honours

 Charles Mackerras was appointed a Commander of the Order of the British Empire (CBE) in the 1974 New Year Honours, and was knighted in the 1979 New Year Honours.
 In 1978, he was presented with the Janáček Medal for services to Czech music, on stage at the Coliseum Theatre, by the Czechoslovak ambassador.
 In 1990, he was awarded an honorary degree by the University of Hull.
 In 1996, he received the Medal of Merit from the Czech Republic, and, in 1997 he was made a Companion of the Order of Australia (AC) for services to music and Australian music.
-In 2000 he was awarded the Hanno R. Ellenbogen Citizenship Award by the Prague Society for International Cooperation.
+In 2000, he was awarded the Hanno R. Ellenbogen Citizenship Award presented jointly by the Prague Society for International Cooperation and Global Panel Foundation.
 In 2001, he was awarded the Centenary Medal, created to mark the centenary of the Federation of Australia.
-In 2003 he was made a Companion of Honour (CH) in the Queen's Birthday Honours.
+In 2003 he was made a Member of the Order of the Companions of Honour (CH) in the Queen's Birthday Honours.
 In 2005, he was presented with the Royal Philharmonic Society Gold Medal, and he was also the first recipient of the Queen's Medal for Music, announced by the Master of the Queen's Music, Sir Peter Maxwell Davies, on the stage of the Royal Albert Hall before a Proms performance of H.M.S.
 Pinafore.
 He was awarded a Fellowship of the Royal Northern College of Music in 1999.